-You and your spouse can file the affidavit together as "co-petitioners," or you can file the affidavit by yourself, in which case you will be the "petitioner," and your spouse will be the "respondent."
+You and your spouse can file the paperwork together as "co-petitioners," or you can file the paperwork by yourself, in which case you will be the "petitioner," and your spouse will be the "respondent."

-Once the court determines that the spouses meet all the requirements for a divorce and is satisfied with the agreement, the judge will issue a "decree of dissolution of marriage" that legally divorces you and your spouse.
-The judge can only sign the decree of dissolution after at least 90 days have passed since the spouses filed the affidavit.
+Once the court determines that the spouses meet all the requirements for a divorce and are satisfied with the agreement, the judge will issue a "decree of dissolution of marriage" that legally divorces you and your spouse.
+The judge can only sign the decree of dissolution after at least 91 days have passed since the spouses filed the affidavit.
 If you have signed a separation agreement with your spouse, the court will attach your agreement to the decree of divorce.

 You don't need to hire a lawyer to get an uncontested or agreed divorce in Colorado, and you can represent yourself during the process.
 Spouses can try to handle everything themselves or use an online service that eases the process.
 Even though there's no court battle in an uncontested divorce, one or both spouses can hire attorneys to help them through the uncontested divorce.
 You might want to talk to a lawyer, for instance, if your case feels complex or you have unanswered questions.